Cheng Aiping: Coaching

 In 1980, Cheng became a coachof the Zhejiang Wushu Team.
 Her students include Lu Dan, the 1995 and 1997 world champion in changquan, and Fei Qiuying, the 1987 Asian champion in qiangshu.
 As a part of her national team appointments, she began performing and giving workshops worldwide.

 In 1986, Cheng was a member of the committee which established the rules of the 2nd China National Taijiquan Championships.
 These rules were among a series of developments made which led to the taijiquan compulsory routine ahead of the 1990 Asian Games.

 In 1997, Cheng moved to the United States.
 In 1999, she was named a top-level master by the International Wushu Federation, and opened her first school in Connecticut to teach taijiquan.
 From 2002 to 2008, Cheng organized the "Spring Festival Gala" in her region to promote Chinese culture and wushu.

-She opened a second location in Austin in 2018 and shortly after retired from coaching.
+She opened a second location in Austin in 2018 and is currently semi-retired from coaching.
+Her students have competed in the 2024 World Taijiquan Championships in Singapore.